altruios/namshubettulpa/public/namshubettuple/redeye.md

 *The floor below them twisted.*
 ~All around them were spinning interlocking gears, fading into blackness.~ ~There was no obvious light source.~
-~Ther was just a faint glow all around that grew dimmer with distance.~ }
+~There was just a faint glow all around that grew dimmer with distance.~ }
 {
 ~Martha regained her balance.~